Where to Go Strawberry Picking in SWMI- 2023

 FAVORITE RECIPE: Strawberry Cake

-Looking to expand your fruit picking radius?
+Are you looking to expand your fruit-picking radius?
 Try these Grand Rapids farms.

 Brookside Farms Fritz’s Blueberries